History of the World Trade Organization: GATT rounds of negotiations

 The GATT was the only multilateral instrument governing international trade from 1946 until the WTO was established on 1 January 1995.
 Despite attempts in the mid-1950s and 1960s to create some form of institutional mechanism for international trade, the GATT continued to operate for almost half a century as a semi-institutionalized multilateral treaty regime on a provisional basis.
+Eight rounds of negotiations occurred under GATT.

 From Geneva to Tokyo

-Seven rounds of negotiations occurred under GATT.
 The first real GATT trade rounds concentrated on further reducing tariffs.
 Then, the Kennedy Round in the mid-sixties brought about a GATT anti-dumping Agreement and a section on development.
 The Tokyo Round during the seventies was the first major attempt to tackle trade barriers that do not take the form of tariffs, and to improve the system, adopting a series of agreements on non-tariff barriers, which in some cases interpreted existing GATT rules, and in others broke entirely new ground.
-Because these plurilateral agreements were not accepted by the full GATT membership, they were often informally called "codes."
+Because these plurilateral agreements were not accepted by the full GATT membership, they were often informally called "codes".
 Several of these codes were amended in the Uruguay Round and turned into multilateral commitments accepted by all the WTO members.
 Only four remained plurilateral (those on government procurement, bovine meat, civil aircraft, and dairy products), but in 1997 WTO members agreed to terminate the bovine meat and dairy agreements, leaving only two.